DLXPlugins/highlight-and-share/readme.txt

 You are welcome to help us out and <a href="https://github.com/ronalfy/highlight-and-share">contribute on GitHub</a>.

+<em>Plugin is powered by caffeine and vodka.</em>

 == Installation ==

 1. Just unzip and upload the "highlight-and-share" folder to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Can I share text using Facebook? =

+Facebook disabled that portion of the sharing API, so no, it is not possible.
+If you don't like Facebook sharing, you can disable it via the plugin's options.

+= Will you be adding more sharing services? =

+Possibly.  <a href="https://github.com/ronalfy/highlight-and-share/issues">Open up an issue</a>.

+= I want to include my own CSS.
+How can I do that? =

+Use the plugin hook `has_show_css` and <a href="https://github.com/ronalfy/highlight-and-share#plugin-filters">disable CSS</a>.
+You can then  include your own CSS in your theme.

+= Does this plugin work on mobile devices? =

+No, sadly it does not.

 = What Browsers Have You Tested This In? =